fabvalaaah/SerialMQTTGateway/README.md

 This piece of software is listening to a serial port and forwards everything it reads from it to an MQTT broker.
-In my tests, I put a potentiometer on the Arduino Uno that produced an integer value between 0 and 400.
-In case of failure from getting value from the serial port, this program switch to a simulator mode by sending random integer values (on the same range) to the MQTT broker.
+In my tests, I put a potentiometer on the Arduino Uno that produced integer values between 0 and 400.
+In case of failure from getting values from the serial port, this program switch to a simulator mode by sending random integers (on the same range) to the MQTT broker.

 Usage: It takes 2 command arguments at execution.
 The first one is the IP of the MQTT broker, the second one is the MQTT channel to write to.
 There are default